Puppy Lovey Crochet Pattern for Babies

 For general product safety around infant sleep items and nursery use, the American Academy of Pediatrics is a useful reference.
 A lovey is for cuddling when baby is awake and supervised, not for setting up a sleep space.

-This is where it starts to come together.
-A puppy lovey works best when it echoes the room without trying to match every item exactly.
+A puppy lovey looks its best when it echoes the room without trying to match every item exactly.
 In a real nursery, the look usually feels better when the crochet piece picks up one or two room colors and leaves the rest alone.

 What size should a puppy lovey crochet pattern be?